egramza/Profile_Website/README.md

 # Profile_Website
-Generic Front End for a professional profile website
+Generic Front End for a professional profile website.
+This will be made public for a simple demonstration.